Skip to main content

 Share

-On 8 July 2025, the High Court handed down its highly anticipated judgment in Cooper & Powell v Ludgate House Ltd, a significant case for rights of light practitioners and developers alike.
-Although the decision of the court was not considered by many to be controversial, it does highlight the key issues facing the rights of light industry.
-With the case being relatively high-profile and reported in the mainstream media, this increased publicity actually increases its impact, not because of the nature of the decision but by advertising the potential sums which neighbouring owners could seek to claim against developments in their area.
+On 8 July 2025, the High Court handed down its long-awaited judgment in Cooper & Powell v Ludgate House Ltd, a significant case for rights of light practitioners and developers alike.
+Although not considered by many to be a controversial decision, it does highlight the key issues facing the rights of light industry.
+With the case being relatively high-profile and reported in the mainstream media, this increased publicity actually heightens its impact—not because of the nature of the decision, but by advertising the potential sums which neighbouring owners could seek to claim against developments in their area.

 Background

 The claim was brought by two leaseholders at Bankside Lofts against Ludgate House Ltd (LHL) in respect of the Bankside Yards development.
-Although the main cause of light loss will be the Opus and Sampson House towers, which are not yet built, the case targeted the Arbor building – a 19-storey commercial block – because it did not benefit from s.203 protection, having been substantially constructed before the s.203 resolution was secured.
+Although the main cause of light loss will be the Opus and Samson House towers, which are not yet built, the case targeted the Arbor building—a 19-storey commercial block—because it lacked effective s.203 protection, having been substantially constructed before the s.203 resolution was secured.

 Key Issues and Takeaways for Developers